Seif-Alsayad/Jungle-escape-platformer-game-in-pygame./README.txt

 If you win or die you can choose if you want to replay the same level again or randomly generate a new level grid.

 HOW TO RUN THE GAME:
+1. Download the zip file then extract it before running the game.py.

-1. Make sure the game.py file is in the same directory as the assets folder so the game can pull the assets correctly.
+2. Make sure the game.py file is in the same directory as the assets folder so the game can pull the assets correctly.
-2. Run the game using python or visual studio code.
+3. Run the game using python or visual studio code.